UArizonaGSICampusLivingLab/gsi-wrangling-workflow/README.md

 ![](flowchart.png)

-This repository houses `gsi_wrangling.Rmd` which is published to Posit Connect as a scheduled workflow running daily at noon.
+This repository houses `gsi_wrangling.Rmd` and `gsi_archive.Rmd` which are both published (manually) to Posit Connect as scheduled workflows.
-This .Rmd file contains code to pull the most recent data for the Campus Living Lab sites from [ZentraCloud](https://zentracloud.com/), wrangle the data, and append it to a .csv file stored on Box.
+`gsi_wrangling.Rmd` is run daily and to pull the most recent data for the Campus Living Lab sites from [ZentraCloud](https://zentracloud.com/), wrangle the data, and append it to a .csv file stored on Box.
+`gsi_archive.Rmd` is run monthly to pull the most recent data and metadata from Box and upload it to Zenodo as a new version of [10.5281/zenodo.10823037](https://zenodo.org/doi/10.5281/zenodo.10823037).
+\
 The [gsi-dashboard repository](https://github.com/UArizonaGSICampusLivingLab/gsi-dashboard) contains code for a [Shiny](https://shiny.posit.co/) app that is automatically deployed to Posit Connect (using GitHub Actions) when updates are made to the main branch.
 This Shiny app reads in the data from Box on start-up and provides interactive visualizations of the data.